Jason Molina: Songs: Ohia: 1995–2003

 Songs: Ohia was largely a project of revolving musicians with Molina as its center and sole stable member.
 The band's genre is generally considered indie rock, lo-fi, folk, or alt-country.
 The second part of the name is an allusion to both the Hawaiian tree 'Ōhi'a lehua and Molina's home state of Ohio.

 The first Songs: Ohia release came in 1995 as a single on Palace Records, Nor Cease Thou Never Now.
-This was followed by the 1997 full-length album Songs: Ohia (known among fans as the Black Album), released on the Bloomington, Indiana-based label Secretly Canadian.
+This was followed by the 1997 full-length album Songs: Ohia (known among fans as The Black Album), released on the Bloomington, Indiana-based label Secretly Canadian.

-In 2000, Molina released three albums: The Lioness, recorded in Glasgow by producer Andy Miller with help from Alasdair Roberts and members of Arab Strap; Ghost Tropic, recorded by Mike Mogis; and Protection Spells, a solo album sold at live shows and now out of print.
+In 2000, Molina released three albums: The Lioness, recorded near Glasgow by producer Andy Miller with help from Alasdair Roberts and members of Arab Strap; Ghost Tropic, recorded by Mike Mogis; and Protection Spells, a solo album sold at live shows and now out of print.
 By 2000, Molina had given his tenor guitar a rest in favor of a regular six-string electric guitar and put together a full band to back him, including brothers Rob and Dan Sullivan on bass and guitar, Jeff Panall on drums, and Jim Grabowski on organ.
 In the same year the touring band recorded a live album near Modena, Italy, released locally in 2001 as Mi Sei Apparso Come Un Fantasma.

 In 2002, Molina recorded Didn't It Rain in Philadelphia with members of bluegrass band Jim & Jennie & the Pinetops.
 On the album, named after a Mahalia Jackson song, the band achieved an almost gospel sound that was a vast departure from the dense feel of Ghost Tropic.
 Constantly recording and writing new songs, Songs: Ohia released a handful of singles and EPs in 2002, including a split EP with My Morning Jacket and a collaborative EP (under the name Amalgamated Sons of Rest) with Will Oldham and Alasdair Roberts.

 The 2003 release Magnolia Electric Co. marked a shift in direction for Songs: Ohia.
 Every song was recorded live in the studio with a full touring band plus musicians from Didn't It Rain.

-The album's sound draws heavily from the heartland rock and folk-rock of the 1960s/70s, as well as Molina's heavy metal roots (British metal pioneers Black Sabbath are often cited as one of Molina's influences).
+The album's sound draws heavily from the heartland rock and folk-rock of the 1960s/70s, as well as Molina's heavy metal roots.